 Our organization has provided a large variety of shoes to all types of people around the world.
 We have sent school shoes to children in Africa who are unable to attend school without the required school uniform.
 We’ve had the opportunity to provide countless orphanages in Central America with personally sized shoes for all children.
 We have given to flood victims in the U.S., homeless shelters across the country, orphanages, schools, mission teams, fire victims, and the list goes on…

-Children were running after us over a dirt road covered in glass, garbage, and rocks…something had to change.
+Children were running after us over a dirt road covered in glass, garbage, and rocks… something had to change.

 From start to finish, our process is short and sweet.

-All of our shoes are collected throughout the community in various ways, whether it’s through shoe drives, fundraisers, school events, or other similar means.
+All of our shoes are collected throughout the community in various ways, whether it’s through shoe drives, fundraisers, school events, or similar means.
 Then, all of our shoes are cut and tied together before they are sorted and stored.
 My sweet parents so graciously turned an extra garage at their house into a giant shoe storage area.
 In it are thousands of pairs of shoes in all sizes.

 Never let obstacles keep you from taking action.

 Neither my sister or I have a background in business, so we have had to learn many different aspects of finances, leadership, organization, and marketing.
 What we have learned is that success isn’t always determined by your skillset or the amount of money you have.
-Our passion and love behind what we do helps us overcome the difficult parts of running a nonprofit and still genuinely enjoy what we do.
+Our passion and love behind what we do help us overcome the difficult parts of running a nonprofit and still genuinely enjoy what we do.

-When you’ve felt the hug of a child who’s crying after receiving their first pair of shoes, or watched a child wiping off the dirt from a pair of sandals you just gave them, you realize that it’s about so much more than just a pair of shoes.
+When you’ve felt the hug of a child who’s crying after receiving their first pair of shoes, or watched a child wiping off the dirt from the sandals you just gave them, you realize that it’s about so much more than just a pair of shoes.
 Yes, it helps to meet a physical need, but even more than that it offers these children hope and love.
 It lets them know that they are valued, cared for, and worth a new pair of shoes.
 The smiles, hugs, and precious stories are always worth it to me.

 One of the most incredible parts of this journey is seeing how our story has inspired and encouraged others to step out and make a difference.
 We always pray that our nonprofit would be an example to others that no matter how equipped you may or may not be—your age, financial status, or resources—that you can always make a difference.
 A pair of shoes is something we are all guilty of taking for granted.
 Yet, to someone who has never owned their own pair of shoes, it can be a life-changing gift.